-Extension of a Residential House on the Felderhof Estate in Italy
+Extension of a Residential House on the Felderhof Estate in Italy27 photos

 The project of renovating a residential house on the Felderhof estate was carried out by Pawel Mikolajchak in the village of Villandro, Italy.